pgattic/wasm-experiment/langs/rust/README.md

 ```

 - Build your game with `cargo build --release`
-- Prepend the other required game data (TODO: This will be a tedious task until a graphical editor is made)
+- Prepend the other required game data using the buildtool

 ## Rationale